stolostron/rhacm-docs/install/install_connected.md

 ## Method 2: Installing by using the `oc` commands
 {: commands}

-1. Create the required objects by applying the `.yaml` definitions that are contained in the `prereqs` directory by entering the following command: <!--should say from the deploy directory -->
+1. Create the required objects by applying the `.yaml` definitions that are contained in the `prereqs` directory by entering the following command: <!--should say from the deploy directory, not only have a CLI, but log in to oc cluster should be prereq, -->

   ```
   kubectl apply --openapi-patch=true -k prereqs/